Andre601/Supporto/README.md

 If you still want to create a ticket, add a `-test` to the message.

 ## Commands

-### Bot
 The default prefix for commands is `t_`.
 To know, what prefix is used in a guild, simply mention the bot.

+### Bot
+General commands to get info about the bot.

 #### Help
 **Aliases**: